nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * On shutdown: Shuts down all the components and invokes cleanup methods wherever necessary.

-The `commons` package represents a collection of classes used by multiple other components, and it stores information like GUI settings and user-visible error messages.
+The `Commons` package represents a collection of classes used by multiple other components, and it stores information like GUI settings and user-visible error messages.

-The rest of the App consists of four components, each as their own package of related files:
+The rest of the App consists of four components, each as their own package of related files, with these main responsibilities:

 * `UI`: The user interface of the app.
 * `Logic`: The command executor.